omnistreams/omni-rpc-spec/README.md

 ## No IDL
-Most RPC systems I've seen use an IDL such os [Protocol Buffers](https://developers.google.com/protocol-buffers/) to specify a strict interface between endpoints.
+Most RPC systems I've seen use an IDL such as [Protocol Buffers](https://developers.google.com/protocol-buffers/) to specify a strict interface between endpoints.
 This helps ensure proper use of endpoints, and also has the huge benefit of enabling code generation so